-Agile Coach Camp is a peer-to-peer learning, exploration, and action setting in an OpenSpace setting.
+Agile Coach Camp is a peer-to-peer learning, exploration, and action based event that occurs in an Open Space environment.

 The art of coaching teams toward excellence and productivity is tricky business.
 We often don’t have direct control over groups and yet have responsibilities to motivate team members who don’t report to us.
 Too often, as coaches, we work in isolation from other expert coaches in the field and rarely get the opportunity to meet with experts in other disciplines.
 This is our opportunity to share stories and practices and to wrestle with the direction in which this discipline is going, or should go.

 Growing a Community of Practice

 Agile Coach Camp is also about creating a network of practitioners of not only Agile coaches, but related fields such as psychology, facilitation, anthropology, educators, sociologists, game designers, and a multitude of other disciplines.

 We look for people who are striving to push the limits in guiding software development teams, managers, leaders, and beyond while staying true to the values and principles at the core of the Agile movement.

 We invite practitioners who, like you, are passionate about their work, active in the field and willing to share what they’ve learned.
 Prepare to be surprised!
 It’s a great chance to form relationships that can last a lifetime.
 This is an opportunity for us to create a lifeline of professional support for each other.

 Still not sure whether or not you should attend?

 If you have more questions, reach out to Aimme Keener, the camp’s organizer.